United States Economic Census

 The United States Economic Census is the U.S. federal government's official five-year measure of American business and the economy.
 It is conducted by the U.S. Census Bureau, and response is required by law.
 Forms go out to nearly 4 million businesses, including large, medium and small companies representing all U.S. locations and industries.
 Respondents are asked to provide a range of operational and performance data for their companies.
 Trade associations, chambers of commerce, and businesses use information from the economic census for economic development, business decisions, and strategic planning purposes.
-The last Economic Census was conducted for the year ending December 2017.
+The last Economic Census was conducted for the year 2022.

 The Economic Census, together with the separately conducted censuses of agriculture and governments, covers virtually the entire economy, except for forestry, agricultural support, rail transportation, and employment by private households.

 History

 Censuses have measured American economic activities since the first census of manufactures was taken in 1810.
 As the nation's economy has grown, the scope of what is now called the Economic Census expanded to include retail and wholesale trade, construction industries, mining, and a broad array of services.

-Early in the 19th century, Congress responded to an increase in industrial activity and ordered census takers—at that time, federal marshals—to "take an account of the several manufactures within their several districts, territories and divisions" as part of the 1810 United States Census.
+Early in the 19th century, Congress responded to an increase in industrial activity and ordered census takers—at that time, federal marshals—to "take an account of the several manufactures within their several districts, territories and divisions" as part of the 1810 United States census.
 As the marshals traveled from house to house counting the population, they asked questions on 25 broad categories of manufactured products and more than 200 kinds of goods.

 In successive decades the census came to include certain non-manufacturing businesses as well, such as retail stores, lumber yards and butcher shops.
 Then in 1902, Congress authorized the establishment of a permanent Census Bureau, and at the same time directed that a census of manufactures be taken every five years.
 The 1905 manufacturing census marked the first time a census of any kind was taken separately from the regular every 10 years population census.

 The first census of business, covering retail and wholesale trade, was conducted in 1930, and shortly thereafter was broadened to include some service trades.
 The periodic economic censuses were suspended during World War II in favor of war-oriented surveys.
 They resumed with the 1947 Census of Manufactures and the 1948 Census of Business.

 The Economic Census almost took another hiatus when the administration of President Dwight Eisenhower failed to provide funding for the 1953 Economic Census.
 Then, in October 1953, the United States Secretary of Commerce appointed Dr. Ralph J. Watkins, then Director of Research for Dun and Bradstreet, to form an Intensive Review Committee to study the issue.
-The Committee made its report, "Appraisal of Census Programs," in February 1954.
+The committee made its report, "Appraisal of Census Programs," in February 1954.
 Its series of testimonials from the business, financial, professional, and governmental groups represented on the Committee led to the reinstatement of the Economic Census for 1954.